divya2206/divya2206.github.io/_pages/Research.md

 ### (1) Sensorized snake robot to understand snake locomotion on complex 3D environment:
 Built a sensorized snake robot, SenSnake, to study how snakes use terrain-body contact forces to traverse a complex 3D environment.
 Explored a model-based calibration considering the viscoelastic behavior of the piezoresistive sensor, which will be useful for future studies.
 Developed a force estimation model using the model-based calibration to estimate forces based on sensor input.

-This work has been published in:

-**Divya Ramesh**, Qiyuan Fu, and Chen Li. ”SenSnake: A snake robot with contact force sensing for studying locomotion in complex 3-D terrain.” *2022 International Conference on Robotics and Automation (ICRA)*, pp. 2068-2075.
+• **Divya Ramesh**, Qiyuan Fu, and Chen Li. ”SenSnake: A snake robot with contact force sensing for studying locomotion in complex 3-D terrain.” *2022 International Conference on Robotics and Automation (ICRA)*, pp. 2068-2075.
 IEEE, 2022.
 [PDF](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9812159)

 ### (2) Amphibious fish locomotion on mud with various strengths: